grking/xxcmd/README.md

 usage: xx [-h] [-a ...] [-i URL] [-l] [-t] [-v] [cmd]

 positional arguments:
-  cmd                   Search for a matching command
-                        and run it immediately.
+  cmd                   Search for a matching command and run it immediately.

 optional arguments:
-  -h, --help            show this help message and exit -a ..., --add ...
-Add the given command to the
+  -h, --help            Show this help message and exit.
+  -a ..., --add ...
+Add the given command to the database.
-                        database.
-Command may begin
-                        with a label enclosed in square
+  						Command may begin with a label enclosed in
-                        brackets [label] <cmd>
+                        square brackets [label] <cmd>.
   -b, --no-border       Don't display a window border.
   -i URL, --import-url URL
-                        Import a command database from
+                        Import a command database from the given URL.
-                        the given URL.
-Merge into existing
+                        Merge into existing database.
-                        database.
-  -l, --list            Print all commands in the database -n, --no-echo         Don't echo the command to the terminal
+  -l, --list            Print all commands in the database.
-                        prior to execution.
+  -n, --no-echo         Don't echo the command to the terminal prior to execution.
   -p PADDING, --label-padding PADDING
                         Add extra padding between labels and commands.
   -t, --no-labels       Don't display command labels.